Getting your Trinity Audio player ready...

 Will AI replace digital marketing?

 Your job as a digital marketer is at risk if you refuse to learn and acknowledge the new paradigm shift.
 AI copywriting tools and AI-generated art like Dall-E or Midjourney can help your marketing team create unique designs for your content marketing strategy.
-Essentially, the mastery of AI marketing can be your digital weapon.
+Essentially, the mastery of AI marketing can be a digital weapon and competitive advantage.

 Do you think automation and artificial intelligence is a good thing for creatives in the job market?

 Yes.
 It is actually a great thing.
-AI will create a plethora of new job opportunities including:
+AI will create a plethora of new job opportunities and roles including:

 - Data scientist